mafaldacf/ist-meic-sirs/README.md

 # Generate Certificates

+Before deploying all machines, you need to generate the certificates that will be used for TLS connections and the departments.

-Before deploying all machines, both webserver, backoffice and database ceritificates need to be issued to their IP address.
+For the TLS, both webserver, backoffice and database ceritificates need to be issued to their IP address.

-Change the field `IP.1` in `ecoges/tlscerts/webserver-domains.ext` to the corresponding IP address (e.g. Firewall public IP `10.0.2.4`)
+Change the field `IP.1` in `ecoges/scripts/webserver-domains.ext` to the corresponding IP address (e.g. Firewall public IP `10.0.2.4`)

     IP.1 = 10.0.2.4

-Change the field `IP.1` in `ecoges/tlscerts/backoffice-domains.ext` to the corresponding IP address (e.g. `192.168.2.2`)
+Change the field `IP.1` in `ecoges/scripts/backoffice-domains.ext` to the corresponding IP address (e.g. `192.168.2.2`)

     IP.1 = 192.168.2.2

-Change the field `IP.1` in `ecoges/tlscerts/database-domains.ext` to the corresponding IP address (e.g. `192.168.1.2`)
+Change the field `IP.1` in `ecoges/scripts/database-domains.ext` to the corresponding IP address (e.g. `192.168.1.2`)

     IP.1 = 192.168.1.2

-To generate the certificates, simply run the shell script (run only **dos2unix** if the script doesn't work as expected):
+To generate the certificates, simply run the script:

+> **TIP: If the script does not run as expected, convert the file to unix format using the `dos2unix` tool and run the script again**
+>
+>    \> **`dos2unix ./generateCertificates.sh`**

     cd ecoges/scripts
-    dos2unix ./generateTLSCertificates.sh
     ./script.sh

 # Set Up Database